 Secondly, in the rare situations where a human encounters such a moral dilemma, that person does not sit there and have an inner philosophical dialogue on which is the most moral choice.
 Rather, they will go with a quick gut reaction, which is based on their character and their past thinking on such situations.
 Or it may not be that well based on them — it must be done quickly.
 A robot may be incapable of having a deep internal philosophical debate, and as such the robots will also make decisions based on their “gut,” which is to say the way they were programmed, well in advance of the event.

 Focus on the trolley problem creates, to some irony, a meta-trolley problem.
-If people (especially lawyers advising companies or lawmakers) start expressing the view that “we can’t deploy this technology until we have a satisfactory answer to this quandry” then they face the reality that if the technology is indeed life-saving, then people will die through their advised inaction who could have been saved, in order to be sure to save the right people in the complex situations.
+If people (especially lawyers advising companies or lawmakers) start expressing the view that “we can’t deploy this technology until we have a satisfactory answer to this quandry” then they face the reality that if the technology is indeed life-saving, then people will die through their advised inaction who could have been saved, in order to be sure to save the right people in very rare, complex situations.
 Of course, the problem itself speaks mostly about the difference between failure to save and overt action to harm.

 I suspect companies will take very conservative decisions here, as advised by their lawyers, and they will mostly base things on the rules of the road.
 If there is a scenario where the car would hit somebody who actually has the right-of-way, the teams will look for a solution to that.
 They won’t go around a blind corner so fast they could hit a slow car or cyclist.
 (Humans go around blind corners too fast all the time, and usually get away with it.)
 They won’t swerve into oncoming lanes, even ones that appear to be empty, because society will heavily punish a car deliberately leaving its right-of-way if it ends up hurting somebody.
 If society wants a different result here, it will need to clarify the rules.
 The hard fact of the liability system is that a car facing 5 jaywalking pedestrians that swerves into the oncoming lane and hits a solo driver who was properly in her lane will face a huge liability for having left their lane, while if it hits the surprise jaywalkers, the liability is likely to be much less, or even zero, due to their personal responsibility.
 The programmers normally won’t be making that decision, the law already makes it.
 When they find cases where the law and precedent don’t offer any guidance, they will probably take the conservative decision, and also push for it to give that guidance.
 The situations will be so rare, however, that a reasonable judgement will be to not wait on getting an answer.